What is a credit score?

 A credit score is one of the most important numbers in a person's life.
 Individuals are ranked on a sliding scale regarding creditworthiness.
 A credit score ranges from 330 to 830.
 Traditionally, the less risk (higher score) a person represents based on credit history, the more access they will have to credit at lower prices.
 The higher the risk (lower score) means fewer options (if any) to access credit and it will be priced accordingly.

 Is damaged credit a growing problem in America?

-Damaged credit can happen quickly to anyone as a result of unemployment, unexpected medical expenses, divorce or other circumstances.
+Damaged credit can happen to anyone as a result of unemployment, unexpected medical expenses, divorce or other circumstances.
 The fact is that there are a number of individuals with damaged credit.
 The National Bankruptcy Research Center reported overall consumer filings in 2012 had reached 1,311,602.

-According to FICO, a global standard for measuring credit risk in banking, mortgage, credit card, auto and retail industries, the average national credit score is 693.
-Most lenders would view you as having bad credit if you fall below 620.
-It is increasingly difficult for individuals with damaged credit (especially for those with a score under 620) to find access to credit, let alone find tools to help them rebuild their credit.
+According to FICO, a global standard for measuring credit risk in banking, mortgage, credit card, auto and retail industries, the average national credit score is 640.
+Most lenders would view a person as having bad credit if they fall below 600.
+It is increasingly difficult for individuals with damaged credit (especially for those with a score under 620) to find access to credit, let alone the tools to help them build their credit history.